rebeccalindman/Health-Tracker-React-Tailwind/README.md

   - ✅ Displays red outlines and error messages for all invalid fields
   - ✅ Errors disappear instantly once fixed

-- 🧩 Updated Form Validation UX -- Again -- (Sunday March 23)
+- 🧩 Updated Form Validation UX -- Again --
    - ✅ Submit button is disabled until all required fields are filled
    - ✅ Icons added to key action buttons for clarity (e.g., for color-blind users)
    - ✅ noValidate disables native browser validation popups
    - ✅ Real-time input validation improves user feedback without distractions
    - ✅ Success messages and TDEE preview offer instant visual confirmation

+- 🧩 Updated Edit feature in WeightListItem
+   - The information container is swapped with a form element when clicking on the edit button
+   - Makes it more obvious which item is being edited, alternatively to scrolling to a shared form for adding or editing weight